 With so many people in New Jersey and across the country going hungry, it’s shocking to consider how much food is wasted.
-In America, about 72 billion pounds of perfectly good, nutritious food is needlessly thrown out each year, making up about 21% of landfill volume and using up 21% of fresh water.
+In America, about 72 billion pounds of perfectly good, nutritious food is needlessly thrown out each year.

 The potential to help our neighbors in need and our environment by eliminating food waste is enormous.